SubnauticaModding/Nautilus/Nautilus/Documentation/tutorials/spawns.md

 > [!WARNING]
 > An Entity Info for each class ID to spawn via loot distribution is required.
 If an entity info does not have one, the loot distribution will ignore it.
+> Also, most spawn slots in the game only spawn entities with Small or Medium entity slot types.

 > [!NOTE]
 > Usually, vanilla prefabs do have a world entity info assigned to them.
 While you can, you don't have to register a new one for those that already have one.